aws-controllers-k8s/community/docs/content/docs/user-docs/deletion-policy.md

 *Note: The key for annotating a single resource is not the same as the key when annotating a namespace.
-You do not need to provide the name of the service as a suffix for a single resource.*
+You do not need to provide the name of the service as a prefix for a single resource.*